Biblically, did God tell humanity that ultimate death is just for sinners (the sinless won’t stay dead)

 Jesus proclaimed to humanity that ultimate death is just for sinners (the sinless won’t stay dead).

-This article analyzes four evidences and their relevance:
+This page analyzes four evidences and their relevance:

 Biblically, God would uniquely raise the sinless (i.e. ultimately destroy the wicked and preserve the righteous).